zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Duplicate document checking in Zudello.md

 - Avoid creating new versions of documents (e.g. by printing to PDF) before uploading them to Zudello
 - Review potential duplicates carefully before deletion
-- Verify external system records when alerted to possible duplicates
+- Verify ERP records when alerted to possible duplicates
 - Ask customers and suppliers to use unique, non-repeated document numbers
 - Ensure all users on your team are familiar with the following duplicate checking procedures